Uuvana-Studios/longvinter-linux-server/README.md

 Steam CMD will install updates automatically and login to install 64-bit SDK.

-### Moving SDK to right place
+### Copying SDK to right place

 We still need to move the sdk to default location where the server tries to
 - `cd ~/.steam` Go to the steam folder
 - `mkdir sdk64` Create folder for the sdk
-- `mv ~/steamcmd/linux64/steamclient.so ~/.steam/sdk64/` Move the steamclient.so from SteamCmd to .steam/sdk64 folder
+- `cp ~/steamcmd/linux64/steamclient.so ~/.steam/sdk64/` Copy the steamclient.so from SteamCmd to .steam/sdk64 folder

  ## Installing the server.